 At the hearing, the applicant may present evidence of rehabilitation, and the board may hear testimony from supporters or opponents.
 If the board recommends a pardon, the case moves to the governor’s office for final approval.
 The timeline can vary significantly, depending on the complexity of the case.

-A: A pardon cannot remove a conviction from a criminal record.
+A pardon cannot remove a conviction from a criminal record in Louisiana.
 It forgives the conviction, but it stays visible to law enforcement and may still appear in background checks.
 A first-offender pardon restores rights but does not remove the criminal record.
 In some cases, a person who is granted a pardon may also qualify for an expungement, which can prevent the conviction from appearing on most public records.

 For those who have turned their lives around, a pardon can remove barriers that stand in the way of a better future.
 The process takes time, but the effort can be life-changing.
 Anyone seeking a fresh start should consider taking the first step toward clearing their record.
 Schedule a consultation with our Lafayette Pardon Applications Lawyer at The Law Office of Joshua S. Guillory and start building a stronger case for success.